clvLabs/PyATEMMax/docs/dev/contributing.md

 If you find this library useful and find any bug or want to help with development, please create an [issue][pyatemmax-issues].

-Pull requests will be welcome, as long as you are a little patient and help me with the process (haven't done it yet).
+Pull requests will be welcome, as long as you are a little patient and help me with the process (still a lot to learn).

 [pyatemmax-issues]: https://github.com/clvLabs/PyATEMMax/issues